tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 **Predictive**
 Detects the onset of system degradation (lower performance) allowing casual stressors to be eliminated or controlled.
 Prior to any significant deterioration in the component.

-Predictive maintenance differs from preventive maintenance by basing maintenance need on the actual condition of the machine rather than on some pre-set schedule
+- Predictive maintenance differs from preventive maintenance by basing maintenance need on the actual condition of the machine rather than on some pre-set schedule
-• Increase component operational life/availability
+	- Increase component operational life/availability
-• Allows for predictive corrective action
+	- Allows for predictive corrective action
-• Decrease in cost for parts and labours
+	- Decrease in cost for parts and labours
-• Better product quality
+	- Better product quality
-• Improved worker and environmental safety
+	- Improved worker and environmental safety
-• Improved worker morale
+	- Improved worker morale
-• Energy saving
+	- Energy saving
-• Estimated 8% to 12% cost savings over preventive maintenance program
+	- Estimated 8% to 12% cost savings over preventive maintenance program

+	- Increased investment in diagnostic equipment
+	- Increased investment in staff training
+	- Saving potential not readily seen by management

 # Additional Content